WangFei-2019/Image-text-Retrieval/README.md

 We change all sub-project code to fit torch1.8.0 and CUDA11 and add random seed for them.

+# Statement
+In the research, we found that the image-text retrieval community need a unified project for a funture research.
+We will publish a version after June 2022.
+This project is temporary without detail.

 # License
 The license is CC-BY-NC 4.0.